KahVille/pullashop-client/README.md

 ## Project status

 In an active development.
 Main branch contains the production ready build.
-Check out the development branch for current progress.
+This repositorty is to be converted into a hybrid of CI/CD and github workflow where every task will be issued and made into pull request that gets merged into a main branch.

 ## Planned Features